CCPA/CPRA Data Mapping: The Why, What, and How

 Privacy laws have varying requirements for cookie compliance.
 The EU General Daata Protection Regulation (GDPR) is one of the strictest, but the newly enacted California Privacy Rights Act (CPRA) isn’t too far behind.
 Let’s review the three types of consent before looking at the specifics of cookie compliance under different laws.

-- Opt-out.
 When using this type of consent, you can load cookies while giving people the option to opt out of cookie collection.
 If they choose to opt out, you can only load essential cookies.

-- Notice only.
 With this option, users can’t opt out of using cookies.
 You inform them of their use and nothing more.
 This version is not compliant with any of the recent privacy laws.

 First, there was the EU Cookie Law.
 While its provisions respected privacy rights in principle, it wasn’t a very strict law, and websites still had great freedom with cookie usage.
 The arrival of the GDPR—the strictest data privacy law to date—changed that.